 • (24) Which of the two proposed sites has more households within the 3, 5, and 7 minute drive times (particularly within a 3 minute drive)?
+The North Casey's Site.
 How important is total number of households to a convenience store's neighborhood?
+Answers may vary but generally, the more customers living in the area, the better.
 You also, though, consider that some of the area around your south location is undeveloped.
 Despite this, you also know from studying your maps that it would be on a street that people who may not live in the area but who are flying into the airport would pass by.